 Figure 3 shows the trend in the EPS start-only model unreliability.
 Table 4 shows the data points for Figure 3.
-No statistically significant trend within the industry-wide estimates of EPS system unreliability [failure to start (FTS)] on a per fiscal year basis was identified.

 Figure 4 shows the trend in the 8-hour mission unreliability.
-No statistically significant trend within the industry-wide estimates of EPS system unreliability (8-hour mission) on a per fiscal year basis was identified.
 Table 5 shows the data points for Figure 4.

 Figure 3.
-Trend of EPS system unreliability (start-only model), as a function of fiscal year.
+Trend of EPS system unreliability (start-only model), as a function of year.

 Figure 4.
-Trend of EPS system unreliability (8-hour model), as a function of fiscal year.
+Trend of EPS system unreliability (8-hour model), as a function of year.